smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 Thinking of how to test the untestable is a fun challenge.
 You need to approach the problem different.
 It is not all spoils of war and glory.
-Sometimes it downright nasty and feels worst than before.
-[Too often mock objects are needed][mocks-smell] in order to pry apart classes and objects.
+Sometimes it downright nasty and feels worse than before.
+[Too often mock objects are needed][mocks-smell] in order to pry classes apart.

 Duplication throughout tests is hard to avoid.
 Groups of tests often have similar setup or assertions.
 This is inevitable when exercising multiple